Perfect Four Day Havasupai Falls Itinerary

 Don’t forget to go to bed early the night before your hike.
 The Tribe says to expect driving on Indian Road 18 to take 1.5 to 2 hours, so you could be waking up at 2:00 am or earlier.

 On nights with early starts like this, we try to go to bed between 7:00 and 9:00 pm.
 Sleep aids, such as melatonin and sleep masks, really help.
-Try to stay on this early to bed, early to rise routine for your whole trip to help avoid hiking in the heat!
+Try to stay on this early-to-bed, early-to-rise routine for your whole trip to help avoid hiking in the heat!

 Our view hiking into the Grand Canyon before sunrise